 The internal worldview is akin to mindset, but it’s not identical.
 The internal worldview emphasizes its role as a steady state disturbed by experiential perturbations.
 Different stages of development make different aspects more prominent.

+The distinction between data clustering and data categorization is one I was aware of but didn’t have such concise terminology.
+Henceforth instead of pattern-matching I will use the appropriate more useful term.
 Data clustering (unsupervised learning) is the core type of learning that Mental Construction focuses on.
 There is discussion about supervised learning in how culture and society affects our knowledge; however, it is taken as a given.
 Once, those linguistic and cultural categories were developed by clustering, by pattern-matching which had no precedents.

 Physiological changes are regular as we grow from infant to adult.
 The role and domain of supervised and unsupervised learning is significantly different before and after the critical periods, as of language acquisition, long-term memory storage, and puberty.